Toroweap Overlook – Tuweep – the best of the Grand Canyon

 Toroweap Overlook – Introduction

 Toroweap Point (Tuweep) is the least visited viewpoint among the North Rim Viewpoints and South Rim Viewpoints.
-From Tuweep you can enjoy the Grand Canyon for what it is.
+From Tuweep, you can enjoy the Grand Canyon for what it is.
 A deep, awe-inspiring canyon created by the erosion of the Colorado River.
+A trip to Toroweap Overlook is one of the best adventurous things to do while staying in Kanab, which is the closest town to this spectacular place.

 We love the Toroweap Overlook, with the spectacular Toroweap Formation and Colorado River in the steep canyon.
 We visited it several times.
-What’s more, we also spent two nights at Tuweep Campground, so we were able to admire the sunrises and sunsets and listen to the sound of the Colorado River.
+What’s more, we also spent two nights at Tuweep Campground to admire the sunrises and sunsets and listen to the sound of the Colorado River.
+We visited this spot a few times.
 Below you will find details to help you prepare for this fantastic adventure.

 Toroweap Overlook – the best of Grand Canyon Viewpoints

 Why is Toroweap so breathtaking?
-Why for us it’s the most beautiful view of the Grand Canyon and Colorado River?
+Why is it the most beautiful view of the Grand Canyon and Colorado River for us?
 Because it’s pure wilderness, it’s a remote experience.
 It’s a unique place where you can hear the sound of silence.
-Getting to Toweep is challenging, requires not only a 4WD, high clearance but also the skills of the driver.
-There are no handrails or other security features, too, so it’s rustic.
+Getting to Toweep is challenging, requiring a 4WD, high clearance, but also the skills of the driver.
+There are no handrails or other security features too, so it’s rustic.
 Pure nature itself.
 Space, the abyss, and the sound of the Colorado River.
+Moreover, it is a new reservation system from 2022, and you need a permit to get there.

-Tuweep Day-use Ticket Reservation System – new from 2022
+Tuweep Day-use Ticket Reservation System – for 2023

 Until recently, permits were not required to get to Toroweep Overlook for the day.
 Permits were only required if you wanted to stay overnight at the rustic Tuweep campground.
 To get to Tuweep Overlook during the day, you only needed America the Beautiful Pass or the day-use fee to enter the national park.